ryanwongsa/academic-website/content/post/kaggle-dfdc/index.md

 projects: []
 ---

-An overview of the process I went through for the DeepFake Detection Competition hosted on Kaggle, where I achieved 15th position out of over 2000 teams (top 1%).
+An overview of the process I went through for the DeepFake Detection Challenge hosted on Kaggle, where I achieved 15th position out of over 2000 teams (top 1%).
 This blog post is more a general guide of how I approached this competition than a technical report.

 The competition ran from December 2019 to the end of March 2020 and was one of my first competitions in which I had enough resources to compete with top competitors as AWS sponsored participants with almost $2000 of AWS credits.

+{{< figure src="imgs/results.JPG" title="Final Competition Leaderboard" >}}

 ## Competition Overview